faisal6me/DFIR-Note/README.md

 > Note: There are Two types of Malware File Malware and Fileless Malware.

 1. What to look for:
+* Determine if the system had antivirus (AV) installed, and if so, locate and examine the logs.
 * Programs executing from temporary or cache folders
 * Programs executing from user profiles (AppData, Roaming, Local, etc)
 * Programs executing from C:\ProgramData or All Users profile